 About Queen Mary

-Queen Mary, University of London claims to be the only campus-based university in London – by which it means it’s the only university with all of its facilities and accommodation in one location.
+Queen Mary, University of London claims to be the only campus-based university in London – which means it’s the only university with all of its facilities and luxury student accommodation in London in one location.
 It’s perfect if you want to roll straight out of bed and into your lectures.

 Some other noteworthy universities are:-

 - Brunel University London

 London, being a top destination for students worldwide, comes with a reputation for its high cost of living.
 The expenses associated with living in the city can vary depending on factors such as location, dining choices, and social activities.
 What is the cost of living in London for students, you may ask.
 The average monthly expenses typically range between £1,237 and £1,309.
 Here is a table providing an overview of the approximate breakdown of monthly living expenses in London: